curl/curl/docs/libcurl/opts/CURLOPT_HAPPY_EYEBALLS_TIMEOUT_MS.md

 a connection attempt is made to the IPv4 address in parallel.
 The first connection to be established is the one that is used.

 The range of suggested useful values for *timeout* is limited.
-Happy Eyeballs RFC 6555 says "It is RECOMMENDED that connection attempts be paced 150-250 ms apart to balance human factors against network load." libcurl currently defaults to 200 ms. Firefox and Chrome currently default to 300 ms.
+Happy Eyeballs RFC 6555 says "It is RECOMMENDED that connection attempts be paced 150-250 ms apart to balance human factors against network load." libcurl currently defaults to 40 ms.

 # DEFAULT

-CURL_HET_DEFAULT (currently defined as 200L)
+CURL_HET_DEFAULT (defined as 40L)

 # %PROTOCOLS%